taiestudo/devops-test/README.md

 ---

 ## Deliverables
+- Create a branch with your GitHub username to commit all your code and deliverables
-- All code, configs, and files pushed to a public GitHub repo in your Github personal account
+- All code, configs, and files pushed to your branch
 - Upload a shell.txt with all correct commands needed to perform below actions, also copy and paste CLI outputs (Split and organize per parts like the test)
 - Answers to AWS conceptual questions to answers.txt